KChellis/tap-room-react/README.md

 * still building components, but thinking about how to either style without bootstrap, or how to add bootstrap.
 * realized I don't actually need the NewKegControl component
 * radio buttons for color are not working properly.
 I will need to research that, but want to get the rest of the page working first
+* turns out its very difficult to use values in a form to edit, I'm researching more.

 ## Setup Requirements